gyamada619/delprof/README.md

 # Delprof2 Cookbook

-Installs Delprof2 and can optionally configire a scheduled task.
+Installs Delprof2 and can optionally configure a scheduled task.

 ## Requirements